bhisaac/5eFP/5eFP-SRD.md

 **_MAX Wounds_.** If the number of wounds you have equals your MAX Wounds score, you fall unconscious and make death saving throws at the beginning of each turn.

-**_Minion, Elite, and Boss_.** All three refer to encounter difficulty, typically referring to monsters found in monster encounters.
+**_Minion, Elite, and Boss_.** All three refer to encounter difficulty, typically referring to monsters found in combat encounters.
 Minions are manageable encounters that take only one successful hit or ability check to resolve.
 Elites are advanced encounters with improved abilities that typically require two or more successful hits or ability checks to resolve.
 Bosses are the most advanced and challenging encounters that typically require multiple hits and ability checks to resolve, have special abilities that exploit minions, always include a minion encounter, and may have up to two elites.

 **_Non-Player Character (NPC)_.** A character created and played by the gamemaster.